 Classroom teachers may require or ask for parent/carer assistance for excursions.
 We are unable to include pre-schoolers on excursions.

 If you would like to attend an incursion/excursion you require a Working with Children Check.
-Applications are available from the Post Office or online.
+Applications are available online at https://www.workingwithchildren.vic.gov.au/ .
 A copy will need to be provided to the office prior to attending incursions/excursions.

 Exploring Our Emotions, ‘Inside and out’